matchylabs/matchy/README.md

 ## What It's For

 **Threat Intelligence Matching**: You have threat feeds (IPs, domains, file hashes) and need to search for them in your data.
-SIEM lookups are slow or complicated.
-Command-line tools like `grep -f` take forever with 100K+ indicators.

 **Use Cases**:
-- Scan logs for known-bad IPs, domains, or C2 infrastructure
+- Scan logs for known-bad IPs, domains, hashes, or C2 infrastructure
-- Match file hashes from malware feeds against endpoint logs
+- Enrich logs with threat context before sending to SIEM or storage
 - Real-time lookups in scripts and pipelines
 - Offline analysis when SIEM access is limited
-- Pre-filtering before sending to expensive SIEM queries
+- Pre-filtering before expensive SIEM queries

-**Better Than**:
-- `grep -f` - Matchy loads in <1ms vs minutes, queries in microseconds vs seconds
-- SIEM lookups - Run locally, no query costs, instant results
-- Custom scripts - One tool handles IPs, CIDRs, domains, globs, and hashes

 ## Key Features